theramiyer/blog/content/post/2020/sushant-is-no-more.md

 {{< tweet 1303186514159960065 >}}

 Law enforcement has its process.
 The agencies must follow rules when investigating a case.
-While we may all have grown up with {{< smallcaps CID >}} and the likes, with daily soaps showing every household having a personal police officer to dance to the tunes of the household, the reality is different.
+While we may all have grown up with {{< abbr CID >}} and the likes, with daily soaps showing every household having a personal police officer to dance to the tunes of the household, the reality is different.
 You cannot go around arresting people according to the whims of the public.
 Is the offence established?
 What is the nature of the offence?
 Is it cognizable?

 Did we educate ourselves before we went about running hashtags?